magicbell/magicbell-js/packages/magicbell/README.md

 This package provides a convenient interface to query the [MagicBell](https://magicbell.com) API.
 Note that as some methods depend on your secret key, this SDK is not to be used in browsers.

-> **Note**
->
-> This package is in early release and is subject to change.
-TypeScript is supported, but api responses are untyped at the moment.
-We'll add types before we reach v1.0.0.

 ## Requirements

 Node 14 or higher.